Remember to cite LawCareers.Net on your application form if you apply to Dechert LLP.

 In London, our lawyers are active in Dechert’s core practice areas of corporate and securities, financial services and investment management, finance and real estate, trials, investigations and securities, which incorporates our white collar and commercial litigation teams.
 Our clients include corporations, financial institutions, sovereign states, quasi-sovereign entities and private and high-net-worth individuals all over the world.
 Dechert undertakes work for 40 of the Fortune 100 companies, and advises 24 of the top 25 global asset management firms, and 41 of the top 50 global private debt firms.

-We run two vacation schemes each year: spring and summer.
+We run three vacation schemes each year: winter, spring and summer.

 Before you start the scheme, we will ask for your practice area preferences and then try to place you in those groups.
 You will be allocated a supervisor (an associate or partner) and a trainee buddy, but will receive work from people at all levels from across the group

 Social events, such as evening activities and dinners, are an important part of the vacation schemes as they enable you to build your relationships with Dechert trainees, associates and partners.
 Recently these have included dinner at The Ivy, a private pod on the London Eye, indoor crazy golf, lunch at Dishoom, drinks receptions at the Shard, walking tours on London legal heritage and group cookery classes.